• Skip to primary navigation

 ×

-Home » Recipes » All Recipes
+Home » Recipes » Appetizers

-How To Make A Cheese Platter
+How To Make A Great Cheese Board: Advice from The Experts!

-Published: Dec 22, 2014 · Updated: Mar 21, 2025 · By Lisa Goldfinger · 3 Comments · This post may contain affiliate links
+Published: Dec 22, 2014 · Updated: Dec 15, 2025 · By Lisa Goldfinger · 3 Comments · This post may contain affiliate links

 Cheese is one of the world's most irresistible foods.
 Just the sight of a soft brie or camembert, melting out of its rind, inspires passion.
 With so many exotic flavors, textures and aromas on one plate, a fabulous cheese platter is one of the easiest, most exquisite things you can serve to guests.

-This post will help you put together a superb cheese platter for your next dinner party or holiday gathering.
+This post will help you put together a superb cheese cheese platter for your next dinner party or holiday gathering.

-How To Pick The Best Cheeses For A Cheese Platter?
+How To Pick The Best Cheeses

 If you're like me, you've been overwhelmed at the cheese counter, a sea of cheeses, each one with an enticing description.
 It's enjoyable to read the charming little blurbs about the farms or the animals that the cheeses came from but I still don't know which ones to buy.